-- 4. Press in and turn control knob clockwise to the OFF position (see Figure 21). - 5.
+- 4. Press in and turn control knob clockwise to the OFF position. - 5.
 Wait five (5) minutes to clear out any gas.
 Then smell for gas, including near the floor.
 If you smell gas, STOP!
-Follow "B" in the safety information in column 1.
+Follow "B" in the safety information.
 If you don't smell gas, go to the next step. - 6.
-Press in and turn control knob counterclockwise to the PILOT position.
-Press in control knob for five (5) seconds (see Figure 21).
+Press in and turn control knob counterclockwise / to the PILOT position.
+Press in control knob for five (5) seconds (see Figure 19).

 Note: You may be running this heater for the first time after hooking up to gas supply.
-If so, the control knob may need to be pressed in for 30 seconds or less.
+If so, the control knob may need to be pressed in for 30 seconds or more.
 This will allow air to bleed from the gas system.